ccxt/ccxt/README.rst

-ccxt – CryptoCurrency eXchange Trading Library
+CCXT – CryptoCurrency eXchange Trading Library
 ==============================================

 A JavaScript / Python / PHP library for cryptocurrency trading and